-Certified Forensic Accounting Professional is one of the most sought after certification in the forensic accounting domain in India.
-The scope of the services in last 5 years have grown up significantly due to various factors such as banking reforms.
-Here are some real life scenarios where the services of the Certified Forensic Accountants are used.
+Certified Forensic Accounting Professional is one of the most sought-after certifications in the forensic accounting domain in India.
+The scope of the services in the last 5 years has grown up significantly due to various factors such as banking reforms.
+Here are some real-life scenarios where the services of the Certified Forensic Accountants are used.

 Bank Forensic Audits

-Current turmoil in the Banking sector provides huge opportunities for the forensic auditors.
+The current turmoil in the Banking sector provides huge opportunities for forensic auditors.
 There is a huge demand for the services of forensic audits where the accounts are required to be classified as wilful defaulters.
-Most of the Public Sector Banks require the forensic audits of their borrowers to be done to identify if its a business loss or a wilful default.
-As the bankers are under continuous stress from various investigating agencies, forensic auditing is becoming a essential.
+Most Public Sector Banks require forensic audits of their borrowers to be done to identify if it’s a business loss or a wilful default.
+As the bankers are under continuous stress from various investigating agencies, forensic auditing is becoming essential.

-Banks are now knocking the doors of the National Company Law Tribunal for further actions against the borrowers which are not paying their dues.
-Many of these cases are filed under the insolvency laws.
+Banks are now knocking on the doors of the National Company Law Tribunal for further actions against the borrowers who are not paying their dues.
+Many of these cases are filed under insolvency laws.

 Economic Offenses Wings

 Typically where the pyramid schemes, Ponzi schemes, or money circulation schemes are registered under various statutes with the local law enforcement agencies, their economic offenses wings typically ask the forensic auditors to work with them to assess the exact amount of damage.